swannodette/baduk/_posts/2016-11-29-nov-review.markdown

 # What I'm Studying

-While I've been repeatedly singing the praises of Cho Hun-hyun Lectures, I recently was inspired to browse the final chapter of Yilun Yang's book The Fundamental Principles of Go that covers typical invasion/reduction patterns.
+While I've been repeatedly singing the praises of Cho Hun-hyun's Lectures, I recently was inspired to browse the final chapter of Yilun Yang's book The Fundamental Principles of Go.
+This chapter covers typical invasion/reduction patterns.
 Over the summer I found all the variations baffling and doubted that I could ever make sense of it.
 However after all the time spent on Cho Hun-hyun and In-seong's